box1273002/Entrepreneurship/Business_Plan.md

 **Target market and user needs:**

 Our research has shown that the market for productivity and time management apps is expanding, driven by increased smartphone usage and work-from-home trends.
-Demand for time tracking in both personal and professional contexts indicates potential for subscription-based monetization models.
-[2]
+Demand for time tracking in both personal and professional contexts indicates potential for subscription-based monetization models [2].

 From analyzing the literature on the subject, we confirmed that most of the target audience would use the system as an intervention rather than as a guide.
 Based on this, we tailored our app to take into account the relationships of the user with their family and friends.
 By involving families in the intervention (in a Family Media Plan [3]), the project aimed to create tailored strategies for managing screen time, which can be supported by caregivers modeling healthy behaviors.
 This approach is essential for fostering long-term changes in media habits among adolescents.
 Intervening technologies are most effective when paired with support and enforcement of a third-party.